 Configure Grub for Lish Access

 At this point you can connect to your Linode via SSH or the Glish graphical console.
-However, you will not be able to connect to your Linode using the Lish serial console.
+However, you can not connect to your Linode using the Lish serial console.
 To fix this, update the following settings in your

 1 2 3